Rockies vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kutter Crawford and Chase Anderson are the projected starters when the Boston Red Sox and Colorado Rockies face off on Tuesday at Fenway Park.
+Masataka Yoshida and the Boston Red Sox will play Ryan McMahon and the Colorado Rockies on Wednesday at Fenway Park, at 7:10 PM ET.

-The Rockies are listed as +190 moneyline underdogs in this matchup with the favored Red Sox (-250).
-The over/under is 9.5 runs for this matchup (with -115 odds to hit the over and -105 odds on the under).
+Bookmakers list the Red Sox as -250 moneyline favorites, while giving the underdog Rockies +190 moneyline odds.
+The over/under for the game is listed at 9.5 runs.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.